-- Engaged Research occurs when a university-community partnership is used to identify, evaluate, and solve a societal problem for mutual benefit of the university and the community.
-Outcomes of the research lead to improved evidence-based practice for the public good. - Engaged Teaching occurs when learning opportunities happen in community-based environments.
-This includes service learning, internships, clinical experience, field trips, or practicums to enhance the student's educational experience while simultaneously contributing to the public good. - Engaged Service occurs when a faculty member, as a subject matter expert, partners with a community organization for mutual benefit.
-This can include lending research expertise about a specific issue, serving on a board (private, public, or organizational), offering research-based policy recommendations to legislators at a committee hearing, or providing expertise through the media for the benefit of the public good.

-Scholarship of Integration: includes writings and other products using concepts and original works from two or more disciplines to create new patterns, place knowledge in a larger context, or illuminate data from varied disciplines in a more meaningful way.
+- experience, field trips, or practicums to enhance the student's educational experience while simultaneously contributing to the public good. - R. Engaged Service occurs when a faculty member, as a subject matter expert, partners with a community organization for mutual benefit.
+This can include lending research expertise about a specific issue, serving on a board (private, public, or organizational), offering research-based policy recommendations to legislators at a committee hearing, or providing expertise through the media for the benefit of the public good. - S. Scholarship of Integration: includes writings and other products using concepts and original works from two or more disciplines to create new patterns, place knowledge in a larger context, or illuminate data from varied disciplines in a more meaningful way.
 The scholarship of integration emphasizes the interconnection of ideas and brings new insights to concepts and research.
-These writings or products should also be shared publicly and provide others with the opportunity to apply, use, and evaluate the concepts presented in the writings and/or products that have been developed.

-- Positive peer evaluations of contributions to integrative and engagement - Evidence of presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, engagement activities). scholarship
+These writings or products should also be shared publicly and provide others with the opportunity to apply, use, and evaluate the concepts presented in the writings and/or products that have been developed. - T. Positive peer evaluations of contributions to integrative and engagement - Evidence of presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, engagement activities).